SocietyForArtisticResearch/texteditor-elm/README.md

 General:

+- when a media is direclty inserted after upload, it shorly appears as a previously uploaded media ?
+- media upload still not working for video.
 - What to do when people are logged out
 - Server problem when exporting?
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?